Therapy for People-Pleasing & Over-Responsibility

 When Caring Turns Into Carrying

-They’re patterns your nervous system learned for a reason.
+They are patterns your system learned for a reason.

 feeling responsible for other people’s emotions